-VCE plans to contract with a collection agent or agents with experience collecting electric utility bills.
-VCE will evaluate potential collections agencies based on customer approach and financial effectiveness.
-Collections agencies that have demonstrated a customer-centric approach (e.g., displaying compassion and a helpful attitude toward customers in arrears) would be given preference.
+Under the draft policy, VCE would contract with a collection agent or agents with experience collecting electric utility bills.
+VCE would evaluate potential collections agencies based on customer approach and financial effectiveness.
+Collections agencies with a customer-centric strategy (e.g., demonsterated compassion and helpful approach toward customers in arrears) would be given preference.
 At present, customers whose receivables have been returned to VCE do not have charges appearing on a current PG&E bill, are not informed that they have outstanding balances with VCE, and are not offered a method to pay VCE charges.
 The collection agent would provide the following services: